 Sleep disorders are incredibly common.
 And it’s on the rise among one of the global health problems.

-It’s estimated that sleep disorder is affecting as many as 150 million people worldwide, according to researchers at the university of Warwick Medical School at the University of Warwick.
+It’s estimated that sleep disorder is affecting as many as 150 million people worldwide, according to researchers at the University of Warwick Medical School at the University of Warwick.

-Because insufficient sleep often leads to lack of energy to exercise and unhealthy eating, sleep deprivation is associated with number of negative health implications such as heart disease, diabetes, depression, and obesity, according to one study from Harvard Medical School and the Division of Sleep Medicine at Brigham and Women’s Hospital.
+Because insufficient sleep often leads to lack of energy to exercise and unhealthy eating, sleep deprivation is associated with a number of negative health implications such as heart disease, diabetes, depression, and obesity, according to one study from Harvard Medical School and the Division of Sleep Medicine at Brigham and Women’s Hospital.

 In one study that tracked 95 male participants over a 6-month period, frequent consumption of salmon (three times a week) led to improvements in both sleep and daily functioning.